-As noted above, we maintain a model portfolio for the Eagle Equity strategy.
+As noted above, we maintain a model portfolio for the Eagle Equity Strategy.
 We then seek to replicate that portfolio for each of our client accounts, but portfolio dispersion does occur.
-The reasons for dispersion among portfolios include, among other things, investment restrictions placed on a specific account, different initial funding dates, and the effect of withdrawals and deposits.
+The reasons for dispersion among portfolios include, among other things, investment restrictions placed on a specific account, different initial funding dates, the effect of withdrawals and deposits, and with respect to the Eagle ETF, the exclusion of smaller or less liquid positions and the different timing of trades as compared to the Non-ETF Clients.

-A stock is generally added to the Eagle Equity strategy model portfolio when the investment team agrees that:
+A stock is generally added to the Eagle Equity Strategy model portfolio when the investment team agrees that: